sainath5001/Beacon_Proxy_Rootstock/README.md

 ### UpgradeableBeacon

 The beacon contract stores the current implementation address and allows the owner to upgrade it.
 All proxy contracts query the beacon to get the implementation address.

+**Important Note**: Once deployed, the beacon contract address is immutable and cannot be changed.
+All proxies reference this beacon address permanently, so choose your deployment network carefully.

 ### BeaconProxy